aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 3. Create mocked service clients
 4. Run `TaskName.execute()`
 5. Verify service calls/failures on tasks that are supposed to fail

+#### Testing Gaps

+The following modules do not have any functional tests:

+-   CloudFormation Create Or Update
+-   Beanstalk Create Application

+The following modules do not have functional tests, but it would make no sense to add them:

+-   AWS Powershell
+-   AWS CLI

+The other major gap is most functional tests only have ~50% branch coverage.
+This can be improved by improving our unit tests instead.

 ### End to End Tests